AMReX-Codes/amrex/_sources/Basics.rst.txt

       // nstart.  ncomp is the total number of component to be set. void setVal(T x, const Box& bx, int nstart, int ncomp);

-One can copy data from one BaseFab to another.
+One can copy data from one :cpp:`BaseFab` to another.

+.. highlight:: c++

 ::

       BaseFab<T>& copy (const BaseFab<T>& src, const Box& srcbox, int srccomp, const Box& destbox, int destcomp, int numcomp);

-Here the function copies the data from the region specified by srcbox in the source BaseFab src into the region specified by destbox in the destination BaseFab that invokes the function call.
-Note that although srcbox and destbox may be different, they must be the same size, shape and index type, otherwise a runtime error occurs.
-The user also specifies how many components (int numcomp) are copied starting at component srccomp in src and stored starting at component destcomp.
+Here the function copies the data from the region specified by :cpp:`srcbox` in the source :cpp:`BaseFab src` into the region specified by :cpp:`destbox` in the destination BaseFab that invokes the function call.
+Note that although :cpp:`srcbox` and :cpp:`destbox` may be different, they must be the same size, shape and index type, otherwise a runtime error occurs.
+The user also specifies how many components (:cpp:`int numcomp`) are copied starting at component srccomp in src and stored starting at component destcomp.
 BaseFab has functions returning the minimum or maximum value.

+.. highlight:: c++

 ::